 For example, with regards to hiking boots, you can have leather or gore-tex boots.
 You could have a low cut ankle style boot or a very high cut alpine style boot.
 You could opt for a very expensive technical mountaineering option, or a classic leather model, etc. And on we go … You get the idea.

-Now, I don’t want this post to be a guide for buying hiking boots as such, when you’re ready to purchase hiking boots read the post how to choose hiking boots and then go to the hiking boots page to get some ideas of good hiking boots available on the market today.
+Now, I don’t want this post to be a guide for buying hiking boots as such, when you’re ready to purchase hiking boots read the post how to choose hiking boots and then check out our favorite hiking boot options for men and our recommended hiking boot options for women, to get some ideas of good hiking boots available on the market today.

 What I’m aiming to do with these getting started posts is see, where possible, if we can come up with some kind of workaround until you decide hiking is for you and you want to purchase a decent pair of boots.